gugarosa/opf_distance/README.md

 ### Classify with Optimum-Path Forest

-The first step is to classify the data using an OPF-based classifier with a particulaar distance measure.
+The first step is to classify the data using an OPF-based classifier with a particular distance measure.
 To accomplish such a step, one needs to use the following script:

 ```Python
 python classify_with_opf.py -h